 To date, Bravehearts’ Ditto personal safety education program has reached almost one million children nationally.

 Wilma James, Bravehearts CEO thanked Celebrate Health and Mazzei Homes for their incredible support saying, “Both award-winning companies have committed an incredible $120,000 each over the next 3 years to enable Bravehearts to deliver this vital personal safety program in Melbourne schools.”

 Teacher Danielle ‘Dani’ McLaren is a mother and survivor of child sexual assault and a true “Champion for Children”.
 Dani who has raised a staggering $40,000 for child protection through participating in the Bravehearts 777 Marathon over the past four consecutive years, will launch the program at Avondale Primary School today.

-“Every child has the right to feel safe and thanks to Celebrate Health & Mazzei Homes, Bravehearts can now present their Ditto Keep Safe Adventure Show to children living in and around Melbourne,” said Dani.
+“Every child has the right to feel safe and thanks to Celebrate Health, Mazzei Homes and Mitsubishi Australia Ltd, Bravehearts can now present their Ditto Keep Safe Adventure Show to children living in and around Melbourne,” said Dani.

 This highly effective education program, which has been independently evaluated three times, is delivered by Bravehearts’ education facilitators to children in childcare centres and primary schools.